dafer45/TBTK/doc/Manual.md

 This means that information written to *cerr* before a crash will be guaranteed to reach the screen, while information written to the other streams do not provide this guarantee.

 # Communicators {#Communicators}
-Although not part of the actuall Stream interface, many classes implements a so called Communicator interface.
+Although not part of the actual Stream interface, many classes implements a so called Communicator interface.
-It is useful to know, that in addition to muting the Streams themself it is possible to globaly mute all Communicators by typing
+It is useful to know, that in addition to muting the Streams themselves it is possible to globally mute all Communicators by typing
 ```cpp
 	Communicator::setGlobalVerbose(false);
 ```